yaziderman/cofarmer-react/README.md

 npm start
 ```

-In order to Login, you need to create a new user firstly, You can refer to Swagger interface aquired by the reposiotory: https://github.com/yaziderman/cofarmer to do so.
+*This application does not include an interface for registering a new user, In order to Login, you need to create one firstly, You can refer to Swagger interface aquired by the reposiotory: https://github.com/yaziderman/cofarmer to do so.